QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 * code in `HTML/CSS/JS` or `Boostrap` (but WebStorm might be wiser)
 * code in `Node.js`

-Please note that you can directly code on a server, that may be useful for those that were uploading their files each time they changed on a server.
+Please note that you can directly code on a server, which may be useful for those that were uploading their files each time they changed on a server.

 * [Remote working](phpstorm/remote.md)
 * [Launch website](phpstorm/start.md)